techidaily/site-win11-tips/source/_posts/mastering-audio-cd-production-from-mp3-files-an-efficient-guide-to-using-imgburn-in-windows.md

  Writable discs had a thermo-sensitive chemical structure.
 Writing on them was achieved thanks to a powerful laser in CD writing devices, which heated their surface to create those pits.
 That's why such devices were also called "CD burners".

- What all optical discs had in common was how sensitive they were to damage, which is why we suggest you also bookmark our guide on[how to repair damaged CDs or DVDs and recover data](https://www.makeuseof.com/tag/how-to-repair-and-recover-data-from-damaged-cds-or-dvds/) .
+ What all optical discs had in common was how sensitive they were to damage, which is why we suggest you also bookmark our guide on [how to repair damaged CDs or DVDs and recover data](https://www.makeuseof.com/tag/how-to-repair-and-recover-data-from-damaged-cds-or-dvds/) .

  We're explaining all this because you'll have to keep in mind some limitations inherent to audio CDs' very nature that we'll see next.